 Significant unobservable Valuation methods and techniques inputs Land and buildings Correction factors used in Fair value measurement of land and buildings was performed by calculating the market price. certified property valuers.
-Depending on the intended use of the assets the methods used were the market value method (by further Average yield: 7-9% developing the cost method), the income method and the residual method.
-Among other factors, the The coloulation of the market value by developing the cost method estimated discount rate The calculation of the market value by developing the cost method is performed by calculating the value of a newly built property and considers the underlying quality of the property, its location and the currently realizable rent etc. The resulting price is adjusted to the market price through a conditions for similar locations number of factors specific to the observed building or land. and the comparative type of g property.
+Depending on the intended use of the Average yield: 7-9% developing the cost method), the income method and the residual method.
+Among other factors, the estimated discount rate The calculation of the market value by developing the cost method considers the underlying quality is performed by calculating the value of a newly built property and of the property, its location and its impairment due to the passage of time, construction, furnishing, the currently realizable rent etc. The resulting price is adjusted to the market price through a conditions for similar locations number of factors specific to the observed building or land. and the comparative type of The income method considers the present value of not each flows property.
 The income method considers the present value of net cash flows that the assets could generate from rent taking into account the Specific expenses used in expected net rent based on comparable transactions. determining the net cash flow in the income method.
-The residual method is based on an analysis of a specific investment and is focused on determining the value of land planned for development.
-The method is applied in the context of developing a project, if the investor wishes to determine the maximum price to pay for land in order to profitably realize a · · project. calculating the residual method.
+The residual method is based on an analysis of a specific Specific costs of construction, periods of financing, interest developing a project, if the investor wishes to determine the maximum price to pay for land in order to profitably realize a project. and other expenses in calculating the residual method.